Rules and Procedures

 6.3.
 Politics and the Society

-As an international organization of scientists, the Econometric Society shall not take a stand on the political acts of any government and must not be used to legitimize any people or institutions.
+As an international organization of scientists, the Society shall not take a stand on the political acts of any government and must not be used to legitimize any people or institutions.
 Persons who hold official positions in the Society shall not use their positions as vehicles for political pronouncements.
 Such persons who speak on an occasion provided by his/her official position shall limit his/her remarks to matters relevant to his/her responsibilities.

 The location of a regional meeting must be chosen in such a way that its primary scientific objective will be reached.
 Political considerations should not be relevant.
 Once a paper has been accepted for presentation, the Local Arrangements Chair, the Program Chair(s), and the Chair of the Standing Committee will try to facilitate the author’s participation in the meeting.
 They may, if appropriate, contact the suitable authorities.
 In making such efforts, they shall bear in mind the preceding paragraphs.